fabiopapais/chat-your-data/README.md

 ### Configuration

 There are required environment variables.
-You must change the
+You must change the .env and have the database set up on BigQuery:

 ```bash
 GOOGLE_API_KEY=your_gemini_api_key